data301-2021-winter1/project-group11-project/dashboard/README.md

 # Dashboard folder

-- This folder should contain all the information and files needed for the Tableau Dashboard
+- This folder contain all the information and files  related to Tableau Dashboard